marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 Heartbeat request
 =================
-The very first step was to try to send a proper hearbeat request to the nginx instance.
+The very first step is to try to send a proper hearbeat request to the nginx instance.

     0x18                    # Type: Heartbeat